 We wanted to surprise two very special girls with a trip to Universal Studios in Orlando.
 Our son Ryan’s partner is Bekah; she has two precious girls (Ocean and Luna) whom we love very much!

 Instead of just telling them we are going to Universal Studios, we wanted to make telling them a memorable experience (as well as the trip itself).
 Hence, we decided to create a Harry Potter Scavenger Hunt to reveal our trip.

-You can do this for birthday parties, rainy days, Harry Potter weekend movie marathons, or any occasion which would warrant a Harry Potter scavenger hunt.
+You can do this for birthday parties, rainy days, Harry Potter weekend movie marathons, or any occasion that would warrant a Harry Potter scavenger hunt.

-- Our Uncle Jim started out the scavenger hunt by with great enthusiasm after sighting an owl deliver a letter on our deck railing (ironically close to our bird feeder) while our girls were in hearing distance.
+- Our Uncle Jim started the scavenger hunt with great enthusiasm after seeing an owl deliver a letter on our deck railing (ironically close to our bird feeder) while our girls were in hearing distance.